Skip to content

 The first time I saw the suggestion that Bluesky should be included as part of "the fediverse" was in a pair of Mastodon threads from Marco Rogers early this year.
 I hadn't ever looked at it that way before.
 After all, Bluesky has repeatedly highlighted the differences between its Authenticated Transfer (AT) Protocol and the ActivityPub (AP) protocol used by almost all of the 25,000+ instances in today's fediverse.1

-But Rudy Fraser's outstanding The Moderation article had come out just a week before, giving me a much clearer understanding of the possibilities of the AT architecture, and Marco's points resonated with me.
+But Rudy Fraser's outstanding The Moderation article had come out just a week before, giving me a much clearer understanding of the possibilities of the AT architecture, and Marco's points resonated with me – as did the swift agreement by Dr. Matt Lee (co-creator of Gnu social).
+AT's approach to decentralization is very different than ActivityPub's (Alexia's Bluesky, and what Bluesky is not goes into more detail on this), but at least in my view it's very definitely decentralized.
 The more I thought about it, the more I came around to the idea.

 Then again, opinions differ.
-Some people feel very strongly that Bluesky shouldn't be considered as part of "the fediverse".
+Some feel very strongly that Bluesky shouldn't be considered as part of "the fediverse."
 As Marco says, the lines are blurry and gray.
 The way I look at it is that there are many fediverses.
 Some include Bluesky, some don't.
-And different people mean different things by "the fediverse" (or "the Fediverse", as it's often written), so it's not surprising that there isn't agreement.
+And different people mean different things by "the fediverse"3 (or "the Fediverse", as it's often written), so it's not surprising that there isn't agreement.
+And Bluesky is very problematic in some very important ways, so it's also not surprising that some people don't want to welcome them.

 Hey wait a second, I'm noticing a pattern here.

-And the technology's advanced as well over the last few months.
+And the technology's advanced as well.
 Bridgy Fed and long-time fediverse platform Friendica2 provide two-way connections between Bluesky and fediverse instances (servers) that only understand the ActivityPub protocol, allow accounts on Bluesky and other fediverse platforms to follow and interact with each other.
 It's not perfect, of course – connections between different Fediverse software are often incomplete and janky – but it sure feels like being part of the Fediverse.

 So let's make it official.